Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat/index.md

 > "He's a man born into nobility, with a legacy of great achievements, yet devoid of the qualifications, for he carries the weight of his lineage."
 ## Level 1: Bonus Proficiencies

-You gain Proficiency in Intelligence (Arcana) if you don’t already have it.
+You gain Proficiency in Intelligence (Arcana) if you don't already have it.
 Moreover, you can add your Charisma modifier to an Intelligence (Arcana) check to recall lore about spells, magic items, or magic symbolism related to your nation.

 ## Level 1: Clairvoyance